worldstartup/astroplant.io/docs/week-15.md

 ![image](https://raw.githubusercontent.com/Meet-Miles/astroplant/master/docs/images/vercelbuild.jpg)

-To finish off this week I invite you to take a look at the [finalized website](https://astroplant.now.sh/).
-Created with Next.js, deployed with Vercel :)

 # Re-deploy on Sanity publish

 Because I am using `getStaticProps()`, the data from the studio will only be fetched when the website is built.
 This can happen manually, by pushing to the repository, or by integrating a hook.
 This hook will listen for changes in the studio, and automatically re-deploy the website on Vercel.
 Let's get started: